Supplement to 17th and 18th Century Theories of Emotions

 Descartes also accepts “an unlimited number” of further, specific passions, which he calls combinations of the six primitive passions.
 But he seems to find his most important taxonomical principles elsewhere, e.g., in the passion’s intensity (timidity is different from terror), whether its object is oneself or another (self-esteem differs from veneration), and in further modifications of the object and its relation to us (love is distinguished from the devotion we feel for an object “greater” than we are, such as God).
 Descartes allows that some passions involve mixtures, even contrary mixtures as in hope and fear.
 But since passions literally push the pineal gland in a particular direction, movements in different directions tend to cancel each other out.
 Passions seem to ‘combine’ most readily by producing trains of passions: desire may give rise to love, which may in turn generate joy.
 Trains of passions may involve passions with contrary directions, but this produces the rather uncomfortable sensations of remorse, or repentance.
 In fact, Descartes takes it as a basic explanatory principle that the passions do not oppose each other, and rejects the Thomist distinction between irascible and concupiscible appetites, and correlative divisions in the soul itself (AT XI 379, CSM I 352).
 The sort of conflicts that this distinction was supposed to explain Descartes instead attributes to different causes, to movements coming from the soul (the will) and to movements originating in the body, which can, but need not, propel the pineal gland in contrary directions.

 Perhaps the most distinctive of the passions that Descartes identifies, however is the one that involves no evaluation of its object: wonder [admiration] merely presents its object as something novel or unusual.
 As such, wonder produces no change in the heart or the blood, which would prepare the body for movement.
 But it does involve the motions of the animal spirits through the brain and into the muscles, thereby fixing an “impression” of the object in the brain.
 And that explains the function of wonder: to “learn and retain in our memory things of which we were previously ignorant” (AT XI 384, CSM I 354).
 It is our response to those features of the world worthy of our consideration – something useful both for the preservation of the mind-body union and for the soul itself in its pursuit of knowledge.
-Descartes's understanding of wonder may well recall Aristotle's famous dictum that philosophy begins with wonder.
+Wonder also manifests how our intentionality can become embodied, by bringing bodily resources to bear in directing our attention to an object (see Schmitter 2017, also Alanen 2003, chap.
+6).
+Descartes’s understanding of wonder may well recall Aristotle’s famous dictum that philosophy begins with wonder.
 But wherever it begins, Descartes certainly does not think it should end there.
-Wonder can become excessive, and make us crave novelty simply for its own sake.
-Wonder is only functional if it prompts us to resolve it in the satisfaction of knowledge.
+Wonder at an unfamiliar object can become excessive, and make us crave novelty simply for its own sake.
+Such wonder is only functional if it prompts us to resolve it in the satisfaction of knowledge.

 Another distinctive passion Descartes describes is generosity [generosité], which produces a kind of self-directed wonder, or esteem, grounded in our recognition “that nothing really belongs to us other than the free disposition of our volitions,” along with sensing “in ourselves at the same time a firm and constant resolution to use them well” (AT XI 446, slightly altered from CSM I 384).
 It is this passion that seems to be the keystone for “the pursuit of virtue,” in particular because it “serves as a remedy against all the disorders of the passions” (AT XI 447, CSM I 385).
 And although generosity is a perception directed at the self, combining a knowledge of what is truly important in and for ourselves with the will to act on the basis of that knowledge, it seems to generate like esteem for others: generous people do good without self-interest, are courteous, gracious and obliging, and live free from contempt, jealousy, envy, hatred, fear and anger for others.
 The key seems to be that generous people “are entirely masters of their passions” (AT XI 448, modified from CSM I 385).

 But Descartes does not think that passions should be eradicated wholesale: they are the sources of “the sweetest pleasures in this life” and “are all good in their nature” (AT XI 485, modified from CSM I 403) – with the possible exception of terror.
 Indeed, since they are functional by nature, it is not entirely clear why they should require remedy.
 True, like sense-perceptions, they can misfunction under non-standard circumstances.
 But unlike sense-perceptions, which give us material for error when we take them at face value in our theoretical reasonings, our passions do not seem to tempt us into thinking they reflect the independent structure of the world.
 It may be that Descartes holds that there is a conflict between the good for the mind-body union (preservation) and the good for the soul alone.
 This is something Malebranche insists on, and Descartes does allow that the two goods may fail to coincide (e.g., joy is always good for the soul, but not necessarily for the union).
-But his demand for mastery and control seems to be motivated just as much by the practical concerns of our embodied state.
-He identifies the control of the passions quite generally with virtue, and virtue with happiness.
-Perhaps though, the need for a remedy arises from the mechanical causation governing the physiology of the passions: it makes the passions simply too coarse to steer us as precisely as they could with further correction of their “excesses.”
+But his demand for mastery and management [mesnager] (AT XI 488) seems to be motivated just as much by the practical concerns of our embodied state.
+He identifies the remedy for disorders (or irregularities) of the passions [les dereglemens des Passions] quite generally with virtue, and virtue with happiness (AT XI 454).
+Perhaps though, the need for a remedy arises from the mechanical causation governing the physiology of the passions: it makes the passions simply too coarse to steer us as precisely as they could with further correction of their excesses and disorders.

 The key to developing those habits that “stop the bodily movements which accompany” certain passions seems to lie in the body, particularly in the corporeal imagination (a part of the brain) and its practices.
 Descartes notes that an effective way of countering an undesirable passion is to imagine a new and different state of affairs, or response to the state of affairs.
 The act of imagining causes brain events, and so can serve as a voluntary, if indirect means to change the course of the animal spirits and eliminate the causes of some undesirable passion.
 More generally, entertaining any thought at all, especially a clear and distinct thought that we cannot help but affirm, carries an affective dimension that will in turn prompt movements in the imagination and the passions.
 The long-term consequences of such voluntary, imaginative practice is to reshape our internal bodily “dispositions” so that they produce specific passions under the appropriate, rationally endorsed circumstances.

 Of course, it is this picture of harmony between the soul and the mind-body union and the prospect of complete mastery through resolute practice that Elisabeth found implausibly rosy.
-Spinoza and Malebranche will agree with her assessment, and each will – in different ways – emphasize our dependence on what is out of our control.
-But Descartes's project remained extremely important, shaping the classificatory and explanatory apparatus of theories of the emotions for the next century and a half.
-This is true even of those who owed their main allegiances elsewhere, as was the case with the neo-Epicurean Walter Charleton.
-Henry More simply inserted chunks of the Passions of the Soul in his Enchiridion ethicum, despite also appropriating bits and pieces from elsewhere (including an odd version of the distinction between concupiscible and irascible passions).
-Even ground-breaking philosophers felt his influence: Descartes's taxonomy, for instance, clearly played a role in Hobbes's account in the Leviathan, despite the very different theoretical styles of the two philosophers.
-And Descartes's general approach to the passions as functional remained a bone of contention for generations to come, one fought over in rather different ways by Hobbes, Malebranche and Spinoza.
+Spinoza and Malebranche will agree with her assessment, and each – in different ways – emphasizes our dependence on what is out of our control.
+But Descartes’s project remained extremely important, shaping the classificatory and explanatory apparatus of theories of the emotions for the next century and a half.
+The Cartesian feminist author François Poulain de la Barre cites both Descartes’s “Treatise on the Passions” and the correspondence with Elisabeth as part of a recommended plan of self-education, as well as using Descartes’s taxonomy of the simple passions (On the Education of Ladies in 2002, 218, 237).
+The Passions of the Soul was translated into English with remarkable speed, appearing by 1650, a mere year after its original publication.
+As a result, Descartes exerted a strong influence on British authors, even those who owed their main allegiances elsewhere, as was the case with the neo-Epicurean Walter Charleton.
+Henry More simply inserted chunks of the Passions of the Soul in his Enchiridion ethicum, while also appropriating bits and pieces from elsewhere (including an odd version of the distinction between concupiscible and irascible passions).
+In her Serious Proposal to the Ladies, Part II, Mary Astell cites both Descartes and More as good sources to understand the nature of the passions and “the Use of ’em” (2002, 218).
+Even those philosophers determined to break new ground felt his influence: Descartes’s taxonomy, for instance, clearly played a role in Hobbes’s account in the Leviathan, despite the very different theoretical styles of the two philosophers.
+And Descartes’s general approach to the passions as functional remained a bone of contention for generations to come, one fought over in rather different ways by Hobbes, Malebranche and Spinoza.